NodeScriptLang/guides/src/docs/tutorials.md

 ### Step 2: Create a New Workspace

-Navigate to the NodeScript dashboard and select your username from the SidePanel on the screen's left side.
-Then, click on "Create Workspace" from the menu and name this workspace "WeatherBot".
+Navigate to the NodeScript dashboard and click on "Create Workspace" from the menu and name this workspace "WeatherBot".

 ### Step 3: Create a New Graph